CJ-Patel/CJ-Patel/README.md

 - 👋 Hi, I’m @CJ-Patel
-- 👀 I’m interested always learning and honing my skills
+- 👀 I’m interested in always learning and honing my skills
-- 🌱 I’m currently learning to be a Full-Stack Web Developer
+- 🌱 I’m currently completing a course to become a Full-Stack Web Developer
 - 💞️ I’m looking to collaborate on new and exciting projects...
 - 📫 Please find me through my contact details and do not hesitate to reach out

 - ⚡ Fun fact: ...
-I know a lot of random fun facts but none suitable enough to stay in this introduction for long
+I'm currently working on a portfolio which will be featuring most of the projects that I've worked on whilst on my journey to become Full-Stack Developer

 <!---
 CJ-Patel/CJ-Patel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.